Price & Hours

 - Natural Wonders, Sightseeing Type

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

-If you're looking for a bit of artistic inspiration, you'll find it at the Grand Prismatic Spring.
-Sitting in the Midway Geyser Basin, this is the largest hot spring in the United States, approximately 250 by 300 feet in size and around 160-feet deep.
-But it's Grand Prisimatic's rainbow waters that really make it fascinating: While the center of the pool's deep cerulean hue is pretty characteristic, the deep reds, bright yellows and fiery oranges encircling the edges are not.
+The Midway Geyser Basin's Grand Prismatic Spring is the largest hot spring in the United States, approximately 370 feet in size and around 121 feet deep.
+But its rainbow waters are what really make it fascinating: While the center of the pool's cerulean hue is pretty characteristic, the deep reds, bright yellows and fiery oranges encircling the edges are not.
 These colors are caused by pigmented thermophilic bacteria that thrive on the rich minerals produced by the geothermic activity.
-The color of the bacteria is determined by the temperature of the water – the center of the spring is too hot to support life – which is then reflected when light hits the organisms.
+The color of the bacteria is determined by the temperature of the water – the center is too hot to support life – which is then reflected when light hits the organisms.

 This natural wonder is one of the park's most photographed sights, so expect crowds when you visit.
 You may find fewer visitors if you arrive early, but fog is common until late in the morning on cooler days, so travelers recommend arriving around 10 a.m.
 No matter when you go, visitors say the attraction's Fairy Falls overlook will provide you with the best views.